rpkelly/foundryvtt-scene-transitions/README.md

 ```
 To play a transition without a scene activation, simple pass `false` as the sceneID in the data object.

+# 0.1.3
+Fix z-index on the editor form! ugh

 # 0.1.2
 Fix z-index so transition sits on top of everything